paulklie/StreetComplete/README.md

   * Show POI quests with the sole purpose of indicating existence of elements of chosen type (may show labels)
   * Option to show only quests added in SCEE in quest selection menu
   * Some "other answers" result in a modified changeset comment (because in SCEE they may contain more unexpected changes)
+  * Crossing markings quest now allows specifying the markings instead of yes / no (adjust in quest settings)
 * Customizable overlays: Choose which elements are highlighted, and which tag is used to determine the color
 * ~Turn restriction overlay~ currently not working
 * Settings